Why Use a Schengen Visa for Non-Schengen Countries?

 - Colombia: The prime visiting season is the dry December-to-March period, with rain (often lots of it) falling between April and November.

-- Mexico: Travel between December and April, for dry and pleasant weather, but watch out for hurricane season between June to November.
+- Travel between December and April for dry and pleasant weather, but watch out for hurricane season between June to November.

 - Bosnia and Herzegovina: Sightseeing is best in spring (April through June) or autumn (September to October); skiing is best in winter (December to February).